poulti/brain-pages/docs/docker-from-compose-to-swarm.md

   >* In this Windows hosted container, I configured the storage to map (bind) the volume named `hass-config` to a local folder on my Windows machine, at ``D:\HomeAssistant\hass\config``

 ...but the point is to automate and control "things" remotely, so I added a Zigbee controller, buying a £15 Zonoff USB Zigbee dongle on Amazon.
 To make it work, decided to use zigbee2mqtt as the service to connect with it, and hence I needed an MQTT server (eg mosquitto) in between home assistant and zigbee2mqtt.
 MQTT is a communication protocol commonly used in industrial environment.
+Here, it's used to link the ZigBee receiver, and Home Assistant.

 Updated docker compose looked like this: